Benefits of Savasana

 – Lie down on your back with legs straight or slightly apart, arms at the sides.

-Concentrate on them if they do, and breathe into where you feel it.
+If they do, concentrate on them and breathe into where you feel them.
 Let your mind focus on the tingles until they fade away, then move on to another body part that needs attention.

 – Continue focusing on different parts of your body in this way until all aspects have been attended to and settled down again.
-Then allow your whole body to relax even more deeply, feeling how pleasantly heavy it becomes with each incoming breath and how to light with each outgoing one.
+Then, allow your whole body to relax even more deeply, feeling how pleasantly heavy it becomes with each incoming breath and how light it is with each outgoing one.

 – You may also direct your attention towards a specific area or organ of the body, such as the heart center, to experience the peace and love our hearts hold for us.
 If thoughts intrude, release them too and come back to following the natural flow of the breath.

-– Continue to gently focus on any area or organ of the body that needs attention until you feel more relaxed.
+– Continue gently focusing on any area or organ of the body that needs attention until you feel more relaxed.

-– If your mind becomes quiet, stay with it and enjoy this state for a while before slowly returning to your regular breathing pattern once again.
+– If your mind becomes quiet, stay with it and enjoy this state for a while before slowly returning to your regular breathing pattern.

-– Remain lying down for at least 10 minutes after this practice before slowly getting up to resume activities.
-If you want to rest for 5 minutes or so, it is okay too; but avoid using savasana as another opportunity to take a nap.
+– After this practice, lie down for at least 10 minutes before slowly getting up to resume activities.
+If you want to rest for 5 minutes or so, that’s okay, too, but avoid using savasana as another opportunity to take a nap.
 Instead, get up slowly without hurrying and stretch out limbs before resuming other activities as soon as you feel ready.
-You can use this time for meditation if you like to.
+You can use this time for meditation if you like.

 Disadvantages of savasana:

-– The relaxation may not be that deep or complete for some people even after regularly practicing.
+Some people’s relaxation may not be that deep or complete even after regularly practicing.
 Do not push it if you feel stressed.
 Continue with what you can and let go of any thoughts that pop up, returning to your breathing again.

 – Savasana is a very good counterpose to use after forwarding bending asanas such as Paschimottanasana (Seated Forward Bend) or Upavistha Konasana (Wide-Angle Seated Forward Bend), especially when done for extended periods in a class setting.
 This helps release tension from the back and legs while increasing blood flow before resuming activity.